aksonov/react-native-router-flux/ISSUE_TEMPLATE.md

 ### Version
-Tell us which versions you are using:
+Tell us which versions you are using (v4 is only supported, check latest beta '4.0.0-beta.x' :

-- react-native-router-flux v3.?.?
+- react-native-router-flux v4.?.?
 - react-native v0.?.?

 ### Expected behaviour